hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 ### Hot Restart Persistence Overview

 Hot Restart Persistence enables you to get your cluster up and running swiftly after a cluster restart.
 A restart can be caused by a planned shutdown (including rolling upgrades) or a sudden cluster-wide crash (e.g. power outage).
 For Hot Restart Persistence, required states for Hazelcast clusters and members are introduced.
 Please refer to the [Managing Cluster and Member States section](#managing-cluster-and-member-states) for information on the cluster and member states.
+The purpose of the Hot Restart Persistence is to provide a maintenance window for member operations and restart the cluster in a fast way.
+It is not meant to recover the catastrophic shutdown of one member.

-#### Hot Restart Types
+### Hot Restart Types

 The Hot Restart feature is supported for the following restart types:

 - **Restart after a planned shutdown**:
-	- The cluster is shutdown completely and restarted with the exact same previous setup and data.
+	- The cluster is shut down completely and restarted with the exact same previous setup and data.

-		You can shutdown the cluster completely using the method `HazelcastInstance.getCluster().shutdown()` or you can manually change the cluster state to `PASSIVE` and then shut down each member one by one.
+		You can shut down the cluster completely using the method `HazelcastInstance.getCluster().shutdown()` or you can manually change the cluster state to `PASSIVE` and then shut down each member one by one.
 When you send the command to shut the cluster down, i.e. `HazelcastInstance.getCluster().shutdown()`, the members that are not in the `PASSIVE` state change their states to `PASSIVE`.
 Then, each member shuts itself down by calling the method `HazelcastInstance.shutdown()`.

 	- Rolling upgrade: The cluster is restarted intentionally member by member.
 For example, this could be done to install an operating system patch or new hardware.

-		To be able to shutdown the cluster member by member as part of a planned restart, each member in the cluster should be in the `FROZEN` or `PASSIVE` state.
-After the cluster state is changed to `FROZEN` or `PASSIVE`, you can manually shutdown each member by calling the method `HazelcastInstance.shutdown()`.
+		To be able to shut down the cluster member by member as part of a planned restart, each member in the cluster should be in the `FROZEN` or `PASSIVE` state.
+After the cluster state is changed to `FROZEN` or `PASSIVE`, you can manually shut down each member by calling the method `HazelcastInstance.shutdown()`.
 When that member is restarted, it will rejoin the running cluster.
 After all members are restarted, the cluster state can be changed back to `ACTIVE`.

 - **Restart after a cluster crash**: The cluster is restarted after all its members crashed at the same time due to a power outage, networking interruptions, etc.

-#### The Restart Process
+### Restart Process

 During the restart process, each member waits to load data until all the members in the partition table are started.
 During this process, no operations are allowed.
 Once all cluster members are started, Hazelcast changes the cluster state to `PASSIVE` and starts to load data.
 When all data is loaded, Hazelcast changes the cluster state to its previous known state before shutdown and starts to accept the operations which are allowed by the restored cluster state.